 Does Florida have rent control or stabilization policies?

-The state of Florida has not established rent control or stabilization practices.
+According to Florida landlord-tenant law, the state of Florida has not established rent control or stabilization practices.

 What fees may I charge?

 Landlords may assess late fees when specified within the lease.
 Under Florida landlord-tenant law, if a payment is returned by a financial institution as unpaid, landlords may impose a fee of $25, if the face value does not exceed $50, $30, if the face value exceeds $50 but does not exceed $300, $40, if the face value exceeds $300, or 5% of the face amount of the check, whichever is greater.
 Fla.
 Stat. § 68.065

 What is the limit I can charge for a security deposit?

 There is no limit on the security deposit charged to the tenant, so long as it is reasonable.

 Do I need a separate bank account for the security deposit?